sanjitshaw-87/LineGraph/README.md

-# Easy way to draw Line Graph for iOS Using swift
+# Line Graph for iOS in swift
 UIView Subclass to Draw line Graph
 Easy way to draw line graph in iOS using swift.
 It's just a Sub Class of UIView.
 Provide the data to the UIView Class and get the line graph done.